 Park Hopping Has Returned

 Starting January 1, 2021 Disney World reinstated park hopping.
-Although there are new rules and restrictions on moving from park to park, having the ability to park hop is an exciting option.
+Although there are new rules and restrictions on moving from park to park, having the ability to park hop made our trip feel more like normal.

 Disney World After COVID Reopening: The Bad